 This command returns immediately after resuming a paused background block operation.
-It is an error to call this command if no operation is in progress.
-Resuming an already running job is not an error.
+It is an error to call this command if no operation is in progress or if the job is not paused.

 This command also clears the error status of the job.